pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 > - When the number of `UP` stores is equal to or less than the parameter value of `MaxReplicas` in the PD configuration, the TiKV components can not be scaled in.
 > - The TiKV component does not support scale out while a scale-in operation is in progress.
 Forcing a scale-out operation might cause anomalies in the cluster.
 If an anomaly already happens, refer to [TiKV Store is in Tombstone status abnormally](exceptions.md#tikv-store-is-in-tombstone-status-abnormally) to fix it.
 > - The TiFlash component has the same scale-in logic as TiKV.
-> - When the PD, TiKV, and TiFlash components scale in, the PVC of the deleted node is retained during the scaling in process.
-Because the PV's reclaim policy is changed to `Retain`, the data can still be retrieved even if the PVC is deleted.

 ## Vertical scaling